Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 Amazon EC2 uses virtualization technology to run instances and virtual servers in the AWS cloud.
 AWS primarily uses two types of virtualization: Paravirtualization (PV) and Hardware Virtual Machine (HVM).
 PV guests are aware they’re virtualized and can run on host hardware that does not have virtualization support in the CPU.
 However, HVM guests run as though they are on bare-metal hardware and can take advantage of hardware extensions that provide fast virtualization.
-AWS introduced the Nitro System, a combination of dedicated hardware and lightweight hypervisor, which further improves performance and security, allowing nearly all the compute and memory resources of the host hardware to be available to your instances.
+AWS introduced the Nitro System, a combination of dedicated hardware and lightweight hypervisor, which further improves performance and security, allowing nearly all the compute and memory resources of the host hardware to be available to instances.

 Ans:

-• Employ Amazon Route 53 for DNS failover to redirect traffic in case of an outage.
-Finally, regularly test your DR plan to ensure rapid recovery during a disaster.
+• DNS Failover: Employ Amazon Route 53 for DNS failover to redirect traffic during outages.

 32. Explain Elastic Network Interfaces (ENI) in the context of EC2.